grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 If we choose the implicit approach, we can treat all variations the same, since they are all of the same type.
 If we decide on the explicit approach, we end up with several types that are usually incompatible and we allow conversions between them where such conversions make sense.
 This is useful when we want some pieces of our program to be explicitly compatible with only one of the variations.

 I must say I find delegated variability a rare case (formatting the conversion to string is a typical example) and throughout my entire career, I had maybe one or two situations where I had to resort to it.
-However, some libraries use this approach and in your particular domain or type of applications such cases may be much more typical.
+However, some libraries use this approach and in your particular domain or type of application, such cases may be much more typical.

 ## Special values

 Some value types have values that are so specific that they have their own names.
 For example, a string value consisting of `""` is called "an empty string". `2,147,483,647` is called "a maximum 32 bit integer value".
 These special values make their way into value objects design.
-For example, in C#, we have `Int32.MaxValue` and `Int32.MinValue` which are constants representing a maximum and minimum value of 32 bit integer and `string.Empty` representing an empty string.
-In Java, we have things like `Duration.ZERO` to represent a zero duration or `DayOfWeek.MONDAY` to represent a specific day of week.
+For example, in C#, we have `Int32.MaxValue` and `Int32.MinValue` which are constants representing a maximum and minimum value of 32-bit integer and `string.Empty` representing an empty string.
+In Java, we have things like `Duration.ZERO` to represent a zero duration or `DayOfWeek.MONDAY` to represent a specific day of the week.

 For such values, the common practice I've seen is making them globally accessible from the value object classes, as is done in all the above examples from C# and Java.
 This is because values are immutable, so the global accessibility doesn't hurt.
 For example, we can imagine `string.Empty` implemented like this: